karmaniverous/npm-package-template-ts/README.md

 Just run `npm run lint` to lint your code, or `npm run lint:fix` to resolve any issues automatically if possible.
 These commands also run Prettier to identify & fix formatting issues.

 The [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is included in the template's VSCode [workspace recommendations](./.vscode/extensions.json), and the template contains related [workspace settings](./.vscode/settings.json), so be sure to install recommended extensions when prompted!

+## Unit Testing

+Unit test support is provided by [Mocha](https://mochajs.org), using the [Chai](https://www.chaijs.com) assertion library.

+Any file containing `.test.` in its name (e.g. [`foo.test.ts`](./src/foo.test.ts)) will be treated as a test file and executed by Mocha.
+See [`.mocharc.json`](./.mocharc.json) for configuration details.

+Just run `npm test` to execute your tests.

+Test coverage reporting is provided by [`nyc`](https://www.npmjs.com/package/nyc) and runs every time you execute your tests.
+If you execute your tests from the command line, you will see a coverage report at the bottom of the run.
+You can also see a prettier version of this report by opening `coverage/index.html` in your browser.

+The [Mocha Test Explorer Extension](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter) is a great way to execute & debug your Mocha tests!
+It's included in the template's VSCode [workspace recommendations](./.vscode/extensions.json), and the template contains related [workspace settings](./.vscode/settings.json), so be sure to install recommended extensions when prompted!

 ## Bundling